iSPIRT/depa-training/scenarios/brats/README.md

 ./train.sh
 ```

-The script joins the datasets and trains the model using a pipeline configuration ([pipeline_config.json](./config/pipeline_config.json)) created by consolidating all the TDC's training config files.
-The training process uses:
+The script joins the datasets and trains the model using a pipeline configuration.
+To modify the various components of the training pipeline, you can edit the training config files in the [config](./config/) directory.
+The training config files are used to create the pipeline configuration ([pipeline_config.json](./config/pipeline_config.json)) created by consolidating all the TDC's training config files, namely the [model config](./config/model_config.json), [dataset config](./config/dataset_config.json), [loss function config](./config/loss_config.json), [training config](./config/train_config_template.json), [evaluation config](./config/eval_config.json), and if multiple datasets are used, the [data join config](./config/join_config.json).
+These enable the TDC to design highly customized training pipelines without requiring review and approval of new custom code for each use case—reducing risks from potentially malicious or non-compliant code.
+The consolidated pipeline configuration is then attested against the signed contract using the TDP’s policy-as-code.
+If approved, it is executed in the CCR to train the model, which we will deploy in the next section.

+If all goes well, you should see output similar to the following output, and the trained model and evaluation metrics will be saved under the folder [output](./modeller/output).

+Specifically, this training pipeline uses:

 - Convolutional U-Net model architecture for image segmentation.
 - Differential Privacy to prevent reconstruction & membership inference attacks, using the Opacus library.